lukasabbe/Mojang-API-wrapper/README.md

 # Mojang Authentication API

-Before you begin using this API you need to get yourself an Azure Application so you can create an OAuth2 application.
+Before you begin using this part of Mojangs Auth API you need to get yourself an Entra Application.

 **You need a basic understing of OAuth2 before you start!**

-If you don't have one here is a guide on how you can make yourself an application OR you can follow [Microsofts guide](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app)
+If you don't have a Entra Application, I have made a guide bellow OR you can follow [Microsofts guide](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app)

 1. Create an free account on [Azure](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account?icid=azurefreeaccount&WT.mc_id=A261C142F)
 2. After that head to https://entra.microsoft.com/